Seagather/Marshal-Pundit-Reviews/README.md

 #### Profile

 * The Profile section features exclusively for a user session.
-All collections per user are stored in their respective profile.
+All collections per user are stored in their respective profile Page and secure to only be available to Account owner

 #### Manage Genres

 * The Manage Genre section comprises of cards displaying content composed of different genres.
-It allows user to add, edit and delete existing genres.
+It allows user to add, edit and delete existing genres. but make it secure to only be available to the Account owner.

 #### Security